 - Ask a doctor to check for visual processing issues.
 Use the College of Optometrists in Vision Development’s website (COVD.org) to find a developmental optometrist in your area

 - Ask a doctor to check for hyperacusis — increased sensitivity to sound frequencies and ranges

 - Try earmuffs and/or noise cancelling headphones briefly — we don’t want the child’s brain to recalibrate so that normal noises become even more unbearable

 Drown out distracting external noises with sounds that are acceptable to the child (mynoise.net is great for this)

 - Consider speaking to an occupational therapist about a therapeutic listening program to help exercise the ears and strengthen tolerance

 - Focus on tactile desensitization work for hypersensitive children.
-Give the child hand fidgets (can help tons with focus) and weighted objects
+Give the child hand fidgets (can help tons with focus) and heavy objects

 - Buy seamless socks and tagless clothes

 Easy and Fun Movement and Sensory Break Ideas

 The brain-and-body activities listed below also work to engage the child, build tolerance to problem sensations and sensitivities in healthy ways, and improve physical skills, concentration, and mental development.

 - Set up mini obstacle courses at home (jump over boxes, hula hoop, crawl)

 - Set up “crash pads” — cushions on the floor so kids can jump and fall